joshuakalejaiye/assignment-maps/README.md

 285 279 270 268 266 275 279 284 291
 285 279 270 266 271 276 279 285 290

-Three have been included in th files above
+Three example maps have been included in the files above, have fun.